Rosh-Made/rosh-made/blog/software-testing.md

 Now let's get into detail about what does a Software Tester do on a daily basis

-~ Most obvious and Primary responsibility is Testing: validating a feature/functionality from the development team and run all the possible test scenarios.
-If there's any bug/glitch, it's the Testers responsibility to track it and make sure the bug is fixed by the correspondent developer and is re tested again by the tester!
+~ Most obvious and Primary responsibility is Testing: validating a feature/functionality from the development team and executing all the possible test scenarios.
+If there's any bug/glitch, it's the Testers' responsibility to track it and make sure the bug is fixed by the correspondent developer and is re-tested again by the tester!

-~ Cordinating
+~ Coordination and Clear communication

+* Developers: \
+  As I mentioned above, it's the Testers' responsibility to make sure the bug you identify is tracked and get it fixed by the developer.
+Therefore it's important to have good coordination and clear communication with developers in order to build and maintain a good relationship.
+* Business Analysts: \
+  Plays a key role in a Software/Agile team.
+If you think the Acceptance criteria of a feature/function is not defined correctly, the first person I would go to is the Business Analyst aka BA.
+As a Tester, it is important to understand all the Acceptance criteria of a feature.
+* Business Users (Real users): \
+  The main goal of a software project (I would say any Project) is to satisfy the customer's needs that is completing the project to their agreed requirements.
+Therefore, it is important to communicate with customers what the team has been working on and is working on.
+As a Tester, we have to do demos at the end of every sprint, so it's vital that Demos are being delivered clearly.

 My last bit of advice :)